API Reference

 TimeseriesUtilities.tmask! — Method

-tmask!(da, its)Mask all data values within the specified time range(s) (t0, t1) / it / its with NaN.
+tmask!(A, its; dim=nothing)Mask all data values within the specified time range(s) (t0, t1) / its with NaN.

 TimeseriesUtilities.tmask — Method